KastnerRG/Read_the_docs/docs/project7.rst

 2) Project Goal
 ---------------

-In this project, you will use your knowledge from previous projects to implement an FM Demodulator in programmable logic.
+In this project, you will use your knowledge from previous projects to implement an FM Demodulator in programmable logic (PL).
 The project is divided into two parts.

 In the first part, you develop different functions to implement the `scikit-dsp-comm mono_FM <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/rtlsdr_helper.py#L1842>`_ Demodulator in Vivado HLS.
 This FM Demodulator consists of a linear filter, downsampler, and a discriminator.

 The second part is to integrate the Demodulator onto the Pynq Board.
-You should be able to listen to local FM radio channel using your MonoFM implementation in programmable logic.
+You should be able to listen to local FM radio channels using your Mono FM implementation in programmable logic.

 3) Materials
 ------------